yangyao/py-excalidraw/README.md

 ## Overview
 - Serves the Excalidraw frontend (built inside the image).
 - Save/load binary protocol compatible with Excalidraw.
-- Simple web admin to list/open/delete documents and set names.
+- Simple web admin to list/open/delete documents and set names (stores share keys server‑side so items are directly openable).
 - Minimal Firebase proxy endpoints used by Excalidraw.
 - Storage backends: memory (default) or filesystem.